2020 Bacteria Monitoring Stats

 Fecal Bacteria Monitoring

-In 2019, Save the Sound collected and tested water quality from Greenwich, CT, through Westchester County, to Queens, and into Nassau County.
-Samples were analyzed for the fecal indicator bacteria Enterococcus, which is used to determine if waters are safe for swimming.
+In 2020, Save the Sound collected and tested water quality from Greenwich, CT, through Westchester County, to Queens, and into Nassau County.
+Samples were analyzed for fecal indicator bacteria Enterococcus in marine water and E.coli in freshwater, which are used to determine if waters are safe for swimming.
 Click on each site on the map above to see what we found.
 The colors reflect average bacteria levels at each site.
 The “% Pass” and “% Fail” show how many samples passed or failed the single sample criteria for safe swimming in New York and Connecticut.

 Summary of Findings

-Failure is based on US Environmental Protection Agency (EPA) safe swimming criteria used in Connecticut and New York to monitor and manage beaches. >104 Entero is considered unsafe for swimming in marine water, >61 Entero is considered unsafe for swimming in freshwaters.
-Because wet weather causes pollution to flush off the landscape and into the waterways, and can trigger outflows of untreated sewage, Save the Sound reports on wet weather samples separately.
-This year, as in all past years, a spike in fecal contamination was measured after rainfall at most locations.
+Failure is based on safe swimming criteria used in Connecticut and New York to monitor and manage beaches.
+Because wet weather causes pollution to flush off the landscape and into the waterways, and can trigger overflows of untreated sewage, Save the Sound reports on wet weather samples separately.
+This year, as in all past years, fecal contamination was higher after rainfall at most locations.

-Though rivers remain the most polluted sites in 2019, there was a notable increase in fecal contamination at shoreline locations this year.
-Fecal contamination failure rates at these locations showed a troubling trend rising from 11% in 2017, to 19% in 2018, to 26% in 2019.
+Rivers remain the most polluted sites in 2020 but there was a decrease in fecal contamination at shoreline locations this year.
+Fecal contamination failure rates at these locations dropped from 26% in 2019 to 12% in 2020.
+This is the lowest failure rate we have recorded since 11% in 2017.

 Be a Part of the Solution